 - crushed black pepper as required

 - 1 to 2 tablespoons spring onions greens or coriander leaves – for garnish

 - Heat enough water in a pan with salt and a few drops of oil, till it comes to a boil.

 - Add the hakka noodles and cook according to the package instructions.

-- When the noodles are cooking, rinse and chop all the veggies or you can chop them before you start cooking the noodles.
+- When noodles are cooking, rinse and chop all the veggies or you can chop them before you start cooking noodles.

-- Drain and rinse the noodles in running water, so that the noodles stop cooking.
+- Drain and rinse noodles in running water, so that the noodles stop cooking.

-- Then add oil and gently mix, so that the oil gets evenly coated on the noodles.
+- Then add toasted sesame oil and gently mix, so that the oil gets evenly coated on them.

-- Heat oil in a wok or kadai or a pan.
+- Heat oil in a wok or kadai or a frying pan.

-- On medium heat, first add the dry red chilies and garlic.
+- On medium-low to medium heat, first add the dry red chilies and garlic.

 - Saute for a minute, then add the finely chopped spring onions and french beans

 - Increase the flame a bit and stir fry for 3 minutes.
 For non-stick frying pans, keep the heat to medium and for cast iron or carbon steel pans or wok, use medium-high to high heat.

 - Add the mushrooms, carrots, bell pepper (capsicum) and celery.

 - Stir fry all the veggies on a high flame till they start getting slightly browned from the edges.
 This will take about 5 to 6 mins after adding the carrots.